a1akris/simploxide/README.md

 - [simploxide](./simploxide): An empty crate reserved for the future bot SDK that will provide a lot of utilities on top of the `simploxide-client` to cover common bot development tasks.

+- [simploxide-bindgen](./simploxide-bindgen): A crate that produces
+  `simploxide-api-types` files and keeps them up to date by parsing the upstream documentation and generating the code from it.

 ### Where to look next?